-- Strong zonal flow and weak meridional overturning circulation are found. - Thermocline and halocline are deeper than the ocean which has shores. - These are fundamental features of ocean general circulation on an aquaplanet found by previous studies (Smith et al., 2006; Marshall et al. 2007).
+- The zonal flow is strong, while the meridional overturning circulation is weak. - The thermocline and halocline are deeper than the ocean which has shores. - These are fundamental features of ocean general circulation on an aquaplanet found by previous studies (Smith et al., 2006; Marshall et al. 2007).

-• Constant-density experiment
+Constant-density experiment